costycnc/W600-pico-lasergrbl-protocol/empty w600-pico/readme.md

 <img src="https://raw.githubusercontent.com/costycnc/W600-pico-lasergrbl-protocol-foto/main/foto/connect.jpg">

-after send these four lines if not have a ftp you can use dos command prompt >> ftp 192.168.43.1
+after send these four lines if not want use filezilla as ftp you can use ftp windows from dos command prompt

+type cmd in addess bar folder

+and type >> ftp 192.168.43.1

 will see

         Connected to 192.168.43.1.
         220-= welcome on W600 FTP server =-
         220

         or...